 On the public expenditure and reform Vote group, there is a net Supplementary Estimate of €1,000, resulting in a gross Estimate of €5 million, in respect of Vote 12 - superannuation and retired allowances.
 There is a Supplementary Estimate of €470,000 in respect of Vote 17 - Public Appointments Service.

 On the finance Vote group, a Supplementary Estimate of €21.2 million is required in respect of Vote 7 - the Department of Finance, and a Supplementary Estimate of €4.104 million is required in respect of Vote 9 - Office of the Revenue Commissioners.

-The committee should also note that the level of gross Supplementary Estimate being sought will be mitigated somewhat by anticipated increased levels of appropriations-in-aid.
+The committee should also note that the gross Supplementary Estimate being sought will be mitigated somewhat by anticipated increased levels of appropriations-in-aid.
 In 2019, these were estimated at €238.6 million, which was ahead of profile.
 Total appropriations are now projected to be €243.6 million, which is €5 million more than expected.
-This excess amount will act to reduce the net effect of the total gross Supplementary Estimate.
+This excess amount will act to reduce the net effect of the gross Supplementary Estimate.

 The Supplementary Estimate for Vote 7 is to meet the cost of legal settlements entered into by the State following advice from senior counsel.
-The settlements are in respect of protracted legal proceedings arising from the air travel tax introduced in budget 2009 and agreements which were entered into following mediation with Mr. Justice Paul Gilligan.
+The settlements are in respect of protracted legal proceedings arising from the air travel tax introduced in budget 2009 and agreements entered into following mediation with Mr. Justice Paul Gilligan.